 Border Security: Balancing Openness and Security

 The Secure Electronic Network for Travelers Rapid Inspection (SENTRI) and NEXUS programs are examples of initiatives designed to expedite the border crossing process for pre-approved, low-risk travelers.
-These programs utilize technology and background checks to streamline the process, allowing frequent cross-border travelers to avoid long delays.
+These programs apply technology and background checks to streamline the process, allowing frequent cross-border travelers to avoid long delays.

 Trends and Latest Developments